-To make sure that students get their music on time, Dr. Boccard will order the music himself.
+To make sure that students get their music on time, Dr. Boccard can order the music himself if you want to.
 Upon enrollment, you will be asked to make a yearly non-refundable deposit.
 This amount will:

 Secure the student’s spot for the following semester